Advising information for current and prospective students.

 - Minor in International Health Studies

 - Minor in Forensic Anthropology

-If you are very interested in studying in anthropology but have not yet declared your major, you are encouraged to make an appointment with Dr. Jonathan Haws or with your Anthropology professor to learn more about the major.
+If you are very interested in studying in anthropology but have not yet declared your major, you are encouraged to make an appointment with Dr. Fabian Crespo, Dr. Jonathan Haws, or with your Anthropology professor to learn more about the major.
 Departmental advising is intended for our majors and minors who have been officially admitted by application to A&S. If you are a "declared" major, but have not applied and received notice of acceptance, you will receive advising in A&S from the Social Sciences Advisors team.
 If you have not received a welcome letter from the department via mail or University email, you are not yet an official Anthropology major.
 The welcome letter will inform you who your advisor will be in the Anthropology department.

 If you have been referred to "your unit advisor" by another University office, you need to see an A&S advisor since A&S is your academic unit.
 "Units" in the University's terminology are the various colleges, not the departments within colleges.